The MVP Advantage: Launching Your Product with Confidence

 To assess how simple or complicated your MVP is, think of complexity in three buckets: basic, moderate, and high.

-Remember, by definition, an MVP should include only essential features.
-Future iterations may add complexity with new features; however, unnecessary functionality at this stage can waste valuable resources and slow the development process.
+Remember, an MVP should, by definition, include only essential features.
+Future iterations may add complexity with new features; however, unnecessary functionality at this stage can waste valuable resources and slow development.

 Learn More: MVP Development: Formula to Learn What Features to Build into Your MVP